Concurrent lines on del Pezzo surfaces of degree one

-and $c_i$ is the partner of $e_i$, for all $i\in\{1,\ldots,6\}$.
-By Remark \ref{configuratie}, the classes $e_1,\ldots,e_4$ correspond to the strict transforms of the four lines through $P_i$ and $P_{i+1}$ for $i\in\{1,3,5,7\}$, and $e_5,e_6,c_5$ correspond to the strict transforms of the unique cubics through the points $P_1,\ldots,P_6,P_8$, and the points $P_1,\ldots,P_5,P_7,P_8$, and the points $P_1,\ldots,P_6,P_7$, respectively, that are singular in $P_8$, and $P_5$, and $P_7$, respectively. \\ Now let $K'$ be a clique in $G$ with only edges of weights 1 and 3, consisting of at least six sets of an exceptional class with its partner.
-Let $\{\{f_1,d_1\},\ldots,\{f_6,d_6\}\}$ be a set of six such sets in $K'$.
-Since $W$ acts transitively on the set of cliques of six exceptional classes and their partners by Proposition \ref{transitief}, after changing the indices and interchanging $f_i$'s and $d_j$'s if necessary, there is an element $w\in W$ such that $f_i=w(e_i)$ and $d_i=w(c_i)$ for $i\in\{1,\ldots,6\}$.
+and $e_i'$ is the partner of $e_i$, for all $i\in\{1,\ldots,6\}$.
+Note that $K$ is an element of $K_6$ as defined in Remark \ref{partners}.
+By Remark \ref{configuratie}, the classes $e_1,\ldots,e_4$ correspond to the strict transforms of the four lines through $P_i$ and $P_{i+1}$ for $i\in\{1,3,5,7\}$, and $e_5,e_6,e_5'$ correspond to the strict transforms of the unique cubics through the points $P_1,\ldots,P_6,P_8$, and the points $P_1,\ldots,P_5,P_7,P_8$, and the points $P_1,\ldots,P_6,P_7$, respectively, that are singular in $P_8$, and $P_5$, and $P_7$, respectively. \\ Now let $K'$ be a clique in $G$ with only edges of weights 1 and 3, consisting of at least six sets of an exceptional class with its partner.
+Let $\{\{f_1,f_1'\},\ldots,\{f_6,f_6'\}\}$ be a set of six such sets in $K'$.
+Since $W$ acts transitively on $K_6$ by Proposition \ref{transitief}, after changing the indices and interchanging $f_i$'s with their partner if necessary, there is an element $w\in W$ such that $f_i=w(e_i)$ and $f_i'=w(e_i')$ for $i\in\{1,\ldots,6\}$.
 For $i\in\{1,\ldots,8\}$, set $E_i'=w(E_i)$.
 Since the $E_i'$ are pairwise disjoint, by Lemma \ref{BD} we can blow down $E_1',\ldots,E_8'$ to points $Q_1,\ldots,Q_8\in \mathbb{P}^2$ that are in general position, such that $X$ is isomorphic to the blow-up of~$\mathbb{P}^2$ at $Q_1,\ldots,Q_8$, and $E_i'$ is the class in Pic $X$ corresponding to the exceptional curve above $Q_i$ for all~$i$.